 Facts & Procedural History

-3. In December of 2009, a family member filed a will contest alleging that the will was not properly executed.
+In December of 2009, another family member filed a will contest alleging that the will was not properly executed.

 The Time for Filing a Will Contest